TV Shows, Movies, Music and Other Content Online

-The CRTC does not have any rules that dictate how TV producers and record companies can sell their programs and musical selections, nor does any other Canadian government body.
-Producers can sell the broadcast rights to their property in any manner they wish.
+The CRTC doesn’t have rules that dictate how TV producers and record companies can sell their programs and musical selections, nor does any other Canadian government body.
+Producers can sell the broadcast rights to their property in any way they wish.

-For example, a producer may sell the TV-viewing program rights to a Canadian TV station, but may decide to sell the Internet-viewing program rights to someone else.
-The producer can decide whether to allow non-Canadian TV websites to show programs only in the U.S., across North America or any other way.
+For example, a producer may sell the TV-viewing program rights to a Canadian TV station, but may decide to sell the online-viewing program rights to someone else.
+The producer can decide whether to allow non-Canadian TV websites to show programs only in the U.S., across North America, or any other way.

 Does the CRTC block access to certain websites?

-No, websites often purchase the right to show programs or play musical selections only to viewers who visit from a specific territory (stipulated by the producer).
-These websites determine where a visitor is located based on the IP address (the location where they connect to the Internet).
+No, websites often purchase the right to show programs or play musical selections only to viewers who visit from a specific territory stipulated by the producer.
+These websites determine where you are located based on your IP address, which specifies the location where you connect to the Internet.

-When the website determines that the visitor is located in a region or country where it doesn’t have the right to show the program, it usually displays a message to that effect.
+If the website determines that you are located in a region or country where it doesn’t have the right to show the program, it usually displays a message to that effect.

 Can I do anything about offensive content on the Internet?

-For content generated in Canada, there are Canadian laws, industry developed guidelines and content filtering software to deal with content that may be offensive.
-You can look at your Internet service provider's "Acceptable Use Policy" or the Canadian Association of Internet Providers "Code of Conduct" for more information about their respective standards.
+For content generated in Canada, there are Canadian laws, industry-developed guidelines, and content filtering software to deal with content that may be offensive.
+You can look at your Internet service provider's "Acceptable Use Policy" for more information about their standards.
 You can contact either your Internet service provider or your local police department to report illegal content.

 - Date modified: